quinlan-lab/STRling/docs/source/run.rst

 Joint calling
 -------------

-Extract informative read pairs to a binary format for a single sample (same as above, you can use the same bin files)
+Extract informative read pairs to a binary format for a single sample (same as above, you can use the same bin files).

 .. code-block:: bash